Stacktape

 instanceSize: db.t3.micro

-For storing password and other sensitive data we recommend to use secrets.
+For storing passwords and other sensitive data, we recommend using secrets.

 resources: